Oneleet AgentTroubleshooting

 As a last resort, try deleting all app data and configuration for the Oneleet Agent.

-First make sure to first quit the Oneleet Agent.
+First make sure to quit the Oneleet Agent.
 Then, delete the app data folder for the Oneleet Agent.
 The location of this folder depends on your operating system:

 Delete the ~/Library/Application Support/Oneleet Agent folder.